Get Canadian PR For Your Spouse or Common Law Partner - Complete Guide

 - Chapter 25: Writing Your Sponsorship Application Summary Letter

-- Chapter 26: Final Check of Your Sponsorship Application before Submission
+- Chapter 26: Paying Your Sponsorship Application Fees

-- Chapter 31: Getting you ready for the interview.
+- Chapter 30: Getting you ready for the sponsorship interview

-- Chapter 37: How not to lose your status.
+- Chapter 36: How not to lose your Canadian PR status

 Most people know our business depends on people hiring us to help them through the maze and red tape that is “immigration.”
 So why would we share our expertise in free, do-it-yourself articles like this?
 Because we believe everyone moving to a new culture to work, study, or live deserves clear and accurate information.